 Populations of B. magister and other squids are complex, being made up of multiple cohorts spawned throughout the year.
-B. magister are dispersed during summer months in the western Bering sea, but form large, dense schools over the continental slope between September and October.
+B. magister are dispersed during summer months in the western Bering Sea, but form large, dense schools over the continental slope between September and October.
 Three seasonal cohorts are identified in the region: summer-hatched, fall-hatched, and winter-hatched.
 Growth, maturation, and mortality rates vary between seasonal cohorts, with each cohort using the same areas for different portions of the life cycle.
 For example, the summer-spawned cohort used the continental slope as a spawning ground only during the summer, while the fall-spawned cohort used the same area at the same time primarily as a feeding ground, and only secondarily as a spawning ground (Arkhipkin et al., 1995).
 In the EBS, hatch dates of varied by year but were generally in the first half of the year (Drobny 2008).
 Analysis of statolith chemistry suggested that adult squids were hatched in at least three different locations, and these locations were different from the capture locations.
-Juvenile and adult B. magister also appear to separated vertically in the water column.
+Juvenile and adult B. magister also appear to be separated vertically in the water column.

 Timing and location of fishery interactions with squid spawning aggregations may affect both the squid population and availability of squid as prey for other animals (Caddy 1983, O'Dor 1998).
-The essential position of squid within North Pacific pelagic ecosystems, combined with the limited knowledge of the abundance, distribution, and biology of many squid species in the FMP areas, make squid a good candidate for management distinct from that applied to other species (as has been done for forage species in the BSAI and GOA).
-Because fishery interactions with squid happen in predictable locations (see below), squid may be a good candidate for management by spatial restriction rather than by quota.
+The essential position of squid as a forage species within North Pacific pelagic ecosystems, the high productivity of the species, combined with the limited knowledge of the abundance, distribution, and biology of many squid species in the FMP areas, make squid a good candidate for management distinct from that applied to other species (as has been done for forage species in the BSAI and GOA).
+Because fishery interactions with squid happen in predictable locations (see below), squid may be a good candidate for management by a bycatch cap that once breached would result in spatial restriction of target fisheries, rather than target and limit reference points for the entire EBS.